brycetriplett/provisioning_bulk_loading/README.md

 To run the script on windows: <br>
 execute `.\run.bat` <br><br>

 for linux and mac, the script needs to be made executable first.
-This needs only needs to be done once. <br>
+This only needs to be done once. <br>
 execute `chmod +x run.sh` <br>

 Now you can run the script. <br>